italian dessert recipes

 * Shape into small balls, roll in lightly beaten egg whites, then in the almonds.

-* Place on greased baking sheets and press a half cherry into the center of each ball.
+* Press a half cherry (or fill with jelly) into the center of each ball.

 * Cool on rack.

-Back to this Almond Cookie Recipe.
+Back to the Almond Cookie Recipe